Minecrell/ServerListPlus/docs/SpigotMC.md

 - `/serverlistplus enable` - Enable the plugin and start modifying the status ping.
 - `/serverlistplus disable` - Disable the plugin and stop modifying the status ping.

-Permission for all commands is `ServerListPlus.Admin`.
+The permission for all commands is `ServerListPlus.Admin`.

 Source
 ---------------------